-Dualogics, LLC is a privately held research and development company located in Chapel Hill, North Carolina that specializes in engineering bispecific antibody therapeutics.
+Dualogics, LLC is a privately held research and development company located in Durham, North Carolina that specializes in engineering bispecific antibody therapeutics.
 Our technology and expertise are uniquely situated to capitalize on the significant drug-development opportunities afforded by bispecific antibodies.

 Dualogic’s management team has expertise across antibody engineering, corporate partnership development, and immunology.

 Ryan Hallett co-founded Dualogics in 2015 after receiving the Carolina Innovation Fellowship to launch Dualogics and deploy the OrthoMab technology.
 He has served as Chief Operating Officer of the company until his appointment as Chief Executive Officer in 2017.
 Ryan is a protein engineer by training and co-inventor of Dualogics' lead candidate for Type I Diabetes.
 He holds a B.S. in Chemistry from the University of Florida and a PhD in Biochemistry and Biophysics from the University of North Carolina at Chapel Hill.

 Chief Business Officer